We use limited cookies

 We can’t let the drive for Net Zero become another place for secretive closed-door procurement practices.
 We challenged an enormous contract awarded to a suspiciously small company.
 After our legal action, the contract was dropped.

-Good Law Project is supporting legal action by a local community group to protect an important green space on the edge of Surrey Hills.
-They want to prevent an exploratory drilling project, greenlit by Michael Gove, that could open the door to fracking and other fossil fuel activity.
+Good Law Project supported legal action by a local community group to protect an important green space on the edge of Surrey Hills.
+They want to prevent an exploratory drilling project from taking place next to their village, which was greenlit by the Government.
+Our involvement in the legal challenge has now ended.

 Schools should be places in which every child feels safe and respected.
 But for too many children from Black and minoritised communities, that is simply not the case.